About the landscape levy

 How is the landscape levy calculated and collected?

-The landscape levy rate is determined by the landscape board on an annual basis and is applied as a percentage of the rateable land value.
-The landscape levy appears as an item on the rates notice of landholders and business owners.
+The landscape levy rate is set by the landscape board on an annual basis according to the total capital value of all rateable properties in the region.
+It is applied as a percentage of the capital value of all properties within each council district.
+The landscape levy appears as an item on the first quarter rates notice of landholders and business owners.

-Councils within the Murraylands and Riverland region collect the landscape levy and then pass this funding over to the Murraylands and Riverland Landscape Board to be invested in line with the landscape plan.
+Councils within the Murraylands and Riverland region collect the landscape levy annually and then pass this funding on to the Murraylands and Riverland Landscape Board to be invested as outlined in the landscape board’s annual business plan.

 Image gallery